vaishnavisen/vaishnavisen.github.io/_posts/2023-03-02-flying-dog-internationally.md

 The focus then shifted to my documents and we found out that I needed a transit visa to travel through Germany, even if I wasn't going to get out of Frankfurt airport.
 The expired visa stamping in my passport or the supplemental documentation that proved my US visa was still valid would not be accepted.
 I wished that I had found out about this rule earlier, but there was nothing we could do then other than to go home, which we did.
 My friend drove another 7 hours to take us back home.
 We hit some intense fog on the way back but reached home safe.
 The day had become memorable for so many reasons.

-My goal for this post is to document the process and experience from the perspective of a dog owner in hopes that it will help someone in the future.
-When going through this incredibly stressful experience, I was constantly searching for resources that covered all the aspects of this process at the necessary level of detail.
-Beyond high level articles published by pet relocation companies, I could not find much.
-This post is my small attempt to start bridging the gap.
+When going through this incredibly stressful experience, I was constantly searching for resources that covered all the aspects of this process at the required level of detail.
+But beyond high level articles published by pet relocation companies, I could not find much.
+My goal for this post was to document the process and experience from the perspective of a dog owner in hopes that it will help someone in the future.